thorstenmaier/spring-k8s/Readme.md

 However, we are dependent on the local build environment (e.g. the local Java version).
 Since we want to create a native image with GraalVM later anyway, let's use this VM directly in a Docker container to build the application.
 First we create a classic standalone fat JAR in the target directory (`mvn clean package`).
+Hint: `${PWD}` is the PowerShell syntax for getting the current folder.
+Use alternatives for other shells!

 ```shell
 docker run -v ${PWD}:/home/app -w /home/app vegardit/graalvm-maven:22.3.1-java17 mvn clean package